SomeBoringNerd/SomeBoringNerd/README.md

 I make and publish games on my Itch.io page available [![at this link : https://someboringnerd.itch.io]()](https://someboringnerd.itch.io)<br>
 <br>
-If you need a somewhat competent dev for quick projects, feel free to contact me on discord (SomeBoringNerd#5428), or by mail (someboringnerd@gmail.com).
+If you need a somewhat competent dev for quick projects, feel free to contact me on discord (SomeBoringNerd#5428), or by mail (someboringnerd@gmail.com).<br>
+Also, dont mind my activity on my public repo, a lot of my work is done on private repos (like websites for clients, my game, school projects, etc...)
 <br>
 note : archived projects are projects that will receive no support and if you ask me to help you with them, i'm likely going to ignore you.
 <br>